 The degree requires students to integrate academic inquiry and missions practice.
 The program of study will follow either the Short Term Mission Praxis, for students with prior missionary service, or the Great Commission Mentorship, for students who will complete the required missionary service under faculty supervision.
-Candidates with prior experience evaluate their missions service under faculty supervision.
-Candidates without prior missionary experience complete three semesters of field ministry with a mentor.
+Candidates with prior experience evaluate their missions service with the Associate Dean of the Fish School.
+Candidates without prior missionary experience complete three semesters of field ministry with a mentor in conjunction with the professor of the Great Commission Mentorships.